 What are Momentum Oscillators?

-Momentum oscillator is calculated by dividing the current price with the price of the previous period, which is consequently multiplied by 100.
+The momentum oscillator is calculated by dividing the current price of a stock with the price of the previous period, which is consequently multiplied by 100.
 For that reason, the indicator oscillates around 100, thus making it possible to identify oversold and overbought situations in a market.
 Values above 100 indicate positive momentum, while values below 100 indicate negative momentum.

-For this reason, it is always important to use a momentum oscillator with another indicator that can be able to detect oversold and overbought conditions with ease.
+For this reason, it is always important to use a momentum oscillator with another indicator that can be detect oversold and overbought conditions.

 Chande Momentum Oscillator